kabirnagdev/kabirnagdev/README.md

 <div align="center">

-*still far from where i want to be but so far from where i started*
+*still far from where i want to be but so far from where i used to be*

 </div>